voyagebagage/twa-template/twa-cli-wizard/README.md

 Follow the interactive prompts to configure your project:

-1. Select a package manager (pnpm, bun, npm)
+1. Choose a package manager (pnpm, Bun, or npm)
 2. Select a template (Next.js or Vite)
 3. Choose whether to use TypeScript
 4. Configure additional libraries (Zod, TanStack Query, Tailwind CSS)
 5. For Next.js, decide if you want API routes
-6. For Next.js with API routes, decide if you want to use Hono
+6. For Next.js with API routes, choose whether to use Hono
 7. Enter your Telegram bot username

 After completing the wizard, your project will be created with all selected features.